B-Aboobaker/International-Certificates/README.md

 - [ITS: HTML and CSS - (98-383)](#its-html-and-css---98-383)
 - [Microsoft Certified: Azure Data Fundamentals - (DP-900)](#microsoft-certified-azure-data-fundamentals---dp-900)
 - [MTA: Introduction to Programming using Python (98-381)](#mta-introduction-to-programming-using-python-98-381)

+## Linux Professional Institute Certified: Linux Essentials - (010-160)
+### Date Obtained: <br/>
+13 January 2025

+### Skillset Description:
+- The Linux Community and a Career in Open Source
+- Finding Your Way on a Linux System
+- The Power of the Command Line
+- The Linux Operating System
+- Security and File Permissions

+### Score: <br/>
+98%

 ## Microsoft Certified: Azure AI Engineer Associate - (AI-102)